Tianhan16/PhotonStream/Photon-Quic/README.md

 - ✅ DFA logic is implemented and validated
 - ✅ QUIC transport is properly used (via Kwik)
 - ✅ All source code is documented and modular
-- ✅ Self-contained and runnable on Linux, macOS, or WSL
+- ✅ Self-contained UBER JAR built with Shade Plugin
-- ✅ No external configuration required
+- ✅ No external configuration required beyond the certs
-- ✅ All protocol messages are custom-built (no 3rd party parsing)

 ---